ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.typ

   "Prince George, BC"
 )

+// For entries without company header, show dates next to position

-// Bullet points for highlights
+// Bullet points
+#v(2pt)
 • Work both independently and in a team in a laboratory environment, performing tasks that involve collection and processing of samples using various instruments while maintaining and calibrating them

 • Revamped invoicing system to automate payment tracking processes, reducing customer inquiries and improving overall customer satisfaction